Draft History of Qing: Modern attempts

 In 1961, to commemorate the 50th anniversary of the declaration of the Republic of China, the Republic of China government in Taiwan published its own History of Qing, added 21 supplementary chapters to the Draft History of Qing and revised many existing chapters to denounce the Chinese Communist Party (CCP) as an illegitimate, impostor regime.
 It also removed the passages that were derogatory towards the Xinhai Revolution.
 This edition has not been accepted as the official History of Qing because it is recognized that it was a rushed job published for political purposes.
-Nor does it correct most of the many errors known to exist in the Draft History of Qing.
+Neither does it correct most of the many errors known to exist in the Draft History of Qing.

-An additional project, attempting to actually write a New History of Qing incorporating new materials and improvements in historiography, lasted from 1988 to 2000 and only published 33 chapters out of the over 500 projected.
+An additional project, attempting to actually write a New History of Qing incorporating new materials and improvements in historiography, lasted from 1988 to 2000 and published only 33 chapters out of the over 500 projected.
 The New History was abandoned because of the rise of the Pan-Green Coalition, which saw Taiwan as a separate entity from China and therefore not as the new Chinese regime that would be responsible for writing the official history of the previous dynasty.

 In 1961, the People's Republic of China also attempted to complete writing the history of the Qing dynasty, but the historians were prevented from doing so by the Cultural Revolution which started in 1966.

 In 2002, the PRC once again announced that it would complete the History of Qing.
 The project was approved in 2003, and put under the leadership of historian Dai Yi.
 Initially planned to be completed in 10 years, the completion of the first draft was later pushed to 2016.
 Chinese Social Sciences Today reported in April 2020 that the project's results were being reviewed.
 The draft was rejected in November 2023, apparently because of official discontent with the narrative it presented and the influence of the so-called New Qing History school.
 Following the 2023 review failure, the CCP has requested historians make changes to the tome to better align with Xi Jinping's vision for the future.
 According to Mark Elliot, a prominent historian of the NQH school, "though the project was always going to be scholarship in service to politics, the scholarship still came first.
 Now politics comes first and the chapters they have are useless to them."